 In the last few years, it’s been a privilege for AWIC to have helped DARA build Montessori classrooms in their rehabilitation centers.

-ADOPT A BABUSHKA (A specific program run by Hands of Mercy) AIWC is committed to supporting at least 21 babushkas (and dedushkas) every year, the elderly of Almaty who don’t have family nearby and lack basic support.
+Adopt a Babushka is a specific program run by Hands of Mercy.
+Babushka translates to grandmother, but may also refer to any elderly woman.
+AIWC is committed to adopting/supporting at least 21 babushkas (and dedushkas – grandfathers) every year, the elderly of Almaty who don’t have family nearby and lack basic support.
 You can choose between adoption packages for 3, 6 and 12 months.
 The adoption packages ensure that those elderly are given nursing and social care, food deliveries and medication.
+Please note that when you ‘adopt’ a babushka, you are not expected to have the babushka live with you!

 This public fund supports Central Asian women through difficult life circumstances.
 Their goal is to help them become strong, healthy and fully contributing members of their society.
 The organization helps women and children at risk with two main programs: